Truckload Freight Shipping

 What To Use LTL or FTL?

 This may be a question you have asked yourself more than once.
 Generally speaking, LTL shipping is the most popular shipping form.
-However, if you are shipping cargo weighing 5,000 pounds or more, you should compare the benefits and costs of both full truckload shipping and LTL shipping.
+However, if you are shipping cargo weighing 5,000 pounds or more, you should compare the benefits and costs of both FTL and LTL shipping.
+Here are some guidelines to help you choose between LTL and FTL shipping:

 The most common equipment used for shipping freight is dry vans.
 Full truckload freight shipping makes use of a variety of equipment, including: